Superrehtard/old_diaspora_wiki/-RPM-installation-on-Fedora.md

 I have opted for using rpm packages where it's feasible.
 The overall situation is

 - Ruby 1.8.7.
-As of now, available in rawhide (see below)
+As of now, available in rawhide (see below).
 - Rubygems.
-In repo, but needs to be rebuilt to use ruby-1.8.7
+In repo, but needs to be rebuilt to use ruby-1.8.7.
-- Everything else:
+- Everything else:  available.
-  available

 ## Preparing your system